pluginsGLPI/doc/source/empty/index.rst

 * ``--version`` (or ``-v``) giving the version (usually, it will be the next release version),
 * ``--extra`` (or ``-e``) to specify an extra string (such as *alpha*, *beta*, *rc1*, etc...)

+As an example with the *order* plugin:

 .. code-block:: bash

    $ ./tools/release --commit 632d515d4ac0 --version 1.9.5 --extra alpha1
+   $ ls dist
+   glpi-order-1.9.5-alpha1-20161103-632d515d4a.tar.bz2

 Signing releases
 ++++++++++++++++

 Signing releases with a GPG key would permit users to check download integrity before installing.
-You'll need a GPG key publically available to users; the sign option is activated per default, you can deactive using the ``--nosign`` (or ``-S``) option.
+You'll need a GPG key publically available to users; the sign option is activated per default, you can deactivate using the ``--nosign`` (or ``-S``) option.

+A file containing the signature with the same name as the archive with a ``.asc`` extension will be created in the ``dist`` directory.